apache/hudi/hudi-integ-test/README.md

 There are 2 ways to generate a workload pattern

- 1.Programatically
+ 1.Programmatically

-Choose to write up the entire DAG of operations programatically, take a look at `WorkflowDagGenerator` class.
+Choose to write up the entire DAG of operations programmatically, take a look at `WorkflowDagGenerator` class.
 Once you're ready with the DAG you want to execute, simply pass the class name as follows:

 ```